-If any problems are encountered during subsequent installation and startup prior to reaching the Operational state, the CCCM software MUST revert to using the backup copy, and then log and report the problem as specified in the "Downloading Cable Modem Operating Software" section of [DOCSIS1] or [DOCSIS8].
+If any problems are encountered during subsequent installation and startup prior to reaching the Operational state, the CCCM software MUST revert to using the backup copy, then log and report the problem as specified in the "Downloading Cable Modem Operating Software" section of [DOCSIS1], [DOCSIS7], or [DOCSIS8].
 Dependencies MUST NOT be made on the newly installed and executed software components to assist in reverting to the backup copy, in the event that newly installed software does not execute properly (or at all).
-Once the newly installed working set has been proven to be fully operational, it MUST be copied over to become the new backup working set, and MUST be write-protected using methods standard for the CPE operating system, to reduce the likelihood of it being corrupted or deleted.
+Once the newly installed working set has been proven to be fully operational, it MUST be copied over to become the new backup working set, and MUST be write-protected, using methods standard for the CPE operating system, to reduce the likelihood of it being corrupted or deleted.

 CCCM software MUST assure that adequate CPE disk space is always available for the purposes of downloading new cable modem operating software, by reserving that disk space as necessary during initial CCCM software installation.
-This reservation MUST include 100% headroom to accommodate future changes to the DOCSIS specifications, above and beyond any storage requirements for transient temporary files.
-The CCCM software MUST NOT require the subscriber to free up CPE disk storage space in order for an MSO initiated download to complete successfully.
+This reservation SHOULD include 100% headroom to accommodate future changes to the DOCSIS specifications, above and beyond any storage requirements for transient temporary files.